-I made this Lemon Braised Fennel to pair with my Buttery Herb Roasted Chicken, and the combination was just about perfect.
-The usually strong anise/licorice flavor you think of with uncooked fennel is mellowed dramatically by the braising process.
-Lemon and white wine compliment the already complex, sweetly perfumed quality of the fennel, and it’s character becomes both delicate and soothed.
+I made this delicious and healthy Lemon Braised Fennel recipe to pair with my Easy Herb Roasted Chicken.
+The combination was just about perfect.
+The usually strong anise/licorice flavor you think of with uncooked fennel is mellowed dramatically by braising.
+Lemon and white wine compliment the already complex, sweetly perfumed quality of the fennel, and it’s character becomes both delicate and soothing.

 - 2 Tablespoons Olive Oil